 A person who provides lobbying services on a contract basis is a contract lobbyist.
 These lobbyists are not employees of the client-employers on whose behalf they work.
 Contract lobbyists may have one or more lobbying employers.
 These lobbyists may receive a fee plus expenses or simply a flat fee.
 Contract lobbyists must register and report for all employers, unless activity for a given employer falls within one of the exemptions.
 Contract lobbyists may also be consultants, public relations experts or the like.
-Payments received for non-lobbying related activity are not reportable.
+Payments received for non-lobbying related activity such as consulting are not reportable.

 A lobbyist – usually a contract lobbyist – may decide to subcontract out some of his or her lobbying duties to another lobbyist.
 The latter is the subcontract lobbyist.
 The principal lobbyist is the lobbyist employer.
 Both must register and report.
+The principal lobbyist must be registered for an employer before the subcontracting lobbyist can complete their registration.

 The principal lobbyist discloses payments to the subcontractor on the L-2.